dhananjay937/SpamEmail_Classification/README.md

 ## 🚀 Overview

 This project uses Natural Language Processing (NLP) and Machine Learning techniques to build an Email Spam Classification system.
-The classifier is designed to effectively differentiate between spam and legitimate (ham) emails.
+The classifier is designed to differentiate between spam and legitimate (ham) emails effectively.

 ## ✨ Features